 |Operational strategy||Moderate/high||The Group undertakes planning and development activities, both of which have elevated risk profiles.|

-You will note that the Group’s appetite across the key risk descriptions (into which all risks are classified) has not changed since last year, which given the Group’s long-dated model is in line with our expectations.
-However, the Board recognises that the current volatile political environment which may or may not impact the Group in say 20 or 30 years (the time horizon of our strategic land sites) certainly has shorter-term consequences.
+The Group’s appetite across the key risk descriptions (into which all risks are classified) remains unchanged since last year, which given the Group’s long-dated model, is in line with our expectations.
+The Board recognises however, that the current volatile economic and political environment which may or may not impact the Group in 20 to 30 years (the time horizon of our strategic land sites) certainly has shorter term consequences.

 Risk after mitigation